-The Dividend Aristocrats ETF: Own the 53 Best Dividend Growers - Cabot Wealth Network
+The Dividend Aristocrats ETF: Own the 65 Best Dividend Growers - Cabot Wealth Network

-The Dividend Aristocrats ETF currently yields about 2%, and provides broad exposure to an exclusive group of high-quality, blue-chip stocks.
+The Dividend Aristocrats ETF currently yields 1.93%, and provides broad exposure to an exclusive group of high-quality, blue-chip stocks.
 Most are from established industries, like consumer staples and industrials, and 87% are large-cap stocks.

 Buying the Dividend Aristocrats ETF is an easy way to secure an income stream that rises every year, and get broad exposure to American large-cap stocks, with a bit of an old-economy bias.

-Here’s a list of all 53 Dividend Aristocrats, sorted by industry.
+Here’s a list of all 65 Dividend Aristocrats (courtesy of Simply Safe Dividends), sorted by industry and with the number of consecutive years of dividend growth listed.

 However, you may want to be more selective, and buy individual Dividend Aristocrats rather than buying the whole ETF.
 For example, you may want to focus on stocks from the strongest stock market sectors, or keep your portfolio balanced by selecting one or two Aristocrats from each sector.